 Dr. O’Brien is board certified in Cardiovascular Medicine and Internal Medicine.
 He is a graduate of the University of California, San Diego School of Medicine.
 His undergraduate degree is in Chemistry and he has a Master’s Degree in Biological Sciences, both at Stanford University.
 Dr. O’Brien did his Internal Medicine Residency at Southwestern Medical Center in Dallas (Parkland Hospital), a clinical Cardiology Fellowship at the University of California, San Diego where he also did a research Cardiology Fellowship in Molecular Cardiology as a Bugher Fellow.
-Dr. O’Brien is currently an Associate Professor of Medicine and Cell Biology and Anatomy at the Medical University of South Carolina where he has been since 1993.
+Dr. O’Brien is currently Professor of Medicine and Cell Biology and Anatomy at the Medical University of South Carolina where he has been since 1993.

 Dr. O’Brien’s clinical interests include all aspects of inpatient and outpatient general cardiology.
 He sees scheduled patients at MUSC downtown as well as at the MUSC Outreach Cardiology Clinic in East Cooper, where he is the Medical Director.